-- (a) (1) The Commissioner shall gather information from data currently available to the Insurance Department, as well as surveys and required reporting requirements, information collected by the NAIC and a variety of other sources in both the public and private sectors, and information from within and outside the insurance industry from objective sources, information from websites for insurers, agents and other organizations and information from other sources, provided the sources are published at least annually in a bulletin or circular, prior to use. - (2) Such information shall be analyzed in order to develop a baseline understanding of the marketplace and to identify for further review insurers and/or practices that deviate significantly from the norm or that may pose a potential risk to the insurance consumer.
+- (a) (1) The Commissioner shall gather information from data currently available to the Insurance Department, as well as surveys and required reporting requirements, information collected by the NAIC and a variety of other sources in both the public and private sectors, and information from within and outside the insurance industry from objective sources, information from websites for insurers, agents and other organizations and information from other sources, provided the sources are published at least annually in a bulletin or circular, prior to use. - (2) Such information shall be analyzed in order to develop a baseline understanding of the marketplace and to identify for further review insurers and/or practices that deviate materially from state law or regulations.
 The Commissioner shall use the NAIC Market Analysis Handbook as one resource in performing this analysis (or procedures, adopted by regulation, that are substantially similar to the foregoing NAIC product). - (3) The Commissioner shall use the following policies and procedures in performing the analysis required under this section: - (A) Identify key lines of business for systematic review; - (B) Identify companies for further analysis based on available information. - (b) If the analysis compels the Commissioner to inquire further into a particular insurer or practice, the following continuum of market conduct actions may be considered prior to conducting a targeted, on-site market conduct examination.
 The action selected shall be made known to the insurer in writing.
-These actions may include, but are not limited to: - (1) Correspondence with Insurer - (2) Insurer Interviews - (3) Information Gathering - (4) Policy and Procedure Reviews - (5) Interrogatories - (6) Review of Insurer Self-Evaluation (if not subject to a privilege of confidentiality) and compliance programs, including membership in a best-practice organization
+These actions may include, but are not limited to: - (1) Correspondence with Insurer - (2) Insurer Interviews - (3) Information Gathering - (4) Policy and Procedure Reviews

+- (5) Interrogatories - (6) Review of Insurer Self-Evaluation (if not subject to a privilege of confidentiality) and compliance programs, including membership in a best-practice organization